Skip to main content

 - Remuneration for Phonogram Producers

 Phonogram producers also have a system whereby broadcasters previously use their commercial sound recordings for broadcasting and later compensate the phonogram producers.
-Broadcasters must reimburse both performers and phonogram producers in place of royalties.
-However, neither performers nor phonogram producers can negotiate or claim this compensation individually but must do so collectively (Paragraph 3 of Article 75, Paragraph 2 of Article 82).
-This collective negotiation and payment of compensation to performers and phonogram producers by broadcasters, digital streaming service providers, and performing organizations for using commercial phonograms are called a "blanket license".
+Broadcasters must reimburse both performers and phonogram producers instead of paying royalties.
+However, neither performers nor phonogram producers can negotiate or claim this compensation individually; they must do so collectively (Paragraph 3 of Article 75, Paragraph 2 of Article 82).
+This collective negotiation and payment of compensation to performers and phonogram producers by broadcasters, digital streaming service providers, and performing organizations for using commercial phonograms is called a “blanket license.”

 (1) Remuneration to Phonogram Producers by Broadcast Organization (Article 82)